-Hello, edumagicians welcome to another cross over episode with Brittany Rincon of the Teacher Leader podcast.
-Brittany helps new teachers in their first few years as a mentor and I work with aspiring teachers to become educators of excellence.
-We talk about 10 tips for new teachers.
+Hello, edumagicians.
+Welcome to another cross-over episode with Brittany Rincon of the Teacher Leader podcast.
+Brittany helps new teachers in their first few years as a mentor, and I work with aspiring teachers to become educators of excellence.
+We talk about ten tips for new teachers.

 Let's jump right in!

-1. Selfcare - You gotta take care of yourself - first!
-You need to make time for you on your calendar actually schedule it in so you can be successful by taking care of yourself.
+1. Selfcare - You have to take care of yourself - first!
+It would help if you made time for yourself on your calendar and scheduled it so you can be successful by taking care of yourself.
 Selfcare is not selfish!
-For more self-care tips you can read and listen to this episode of the podcast: Self Care: Let's do this.
-Also, you gotta check out Kiana Cole's work in self-care.
+For more self-care tips, you can read and listen to this podcast episode: Self Care: Let's do this.
+Also, you have to check out Kiana Cole's work in self-care.

 4. Don't be afraid to ask for help!
-It is not a sign of weakness, it is a sign of strength.
+It is not a sign of weakness.
+It is a sign of strength.
 Don't be afraid to ask those questions.
-We are all new to this and not perfect - and that is OK!
+We are new to this and not perfect - and that is OK!
 We are always learning and getting better at the art of teaching.

 5. Get to know your students - This is not just a first week or first day kind of thing.
-Continue to get to know your students, reach out to them, and let them know that they are valued, heard, and appreciated.
+Continue to get to know your students, reach out to them, and let them know they are valued, heard, and appreciated.
 We can always get to know our students each day of the year.
 You can do polls, forms, four corners, agree/disagree, and more.
-You can also give the opportunity for your students to get to know you!
+You can also allow your students to get to know you!

 9. Find a mentor.
-Sometimes you are assigned a mentor, also find a mentor who inspires you!
+Sometimes you are assigned a mentor; also, find one who inspires you!
 Ask for support, ask questions, and build a relationship.
-When you have the right mentor - your first year really changes for the best.
-You can also find an online mentor!
-Go get connected!
+When you have the right mentor - your first-year changes for the best, you can also find an online mentor!
+Get connected!
 You can find a Facebook group by Melinda Thomas called New Teachers Connect.

-10. Pitstops - Your first year is hard.
-There are times where you are going to have amazing days that your face hurts from smiling, but you are also going to have days that just drain you - we call these pitstops.
-Don't stay here long you will get through these times together.
-To learn more about pitstops - read EduMagic Shine On: A Guide for New Teachers.
+10. Pitstops - Your first year is challenging.
+Sometimes you will have amazing days when your face hurts from smiling, but you will also have days that drain you - these pitstops.
+Don't stay here long.
+You will get through these times together.
+To learn more about pitstops - read EduMagic Shine On A Guide for New Teachers.

 Connect with Brittany Rincon